garryspins/gmod-crident-lib/README.md

 Use obj for the following functions

-All functions callback data from http.Fetch
+All functions callback data is from http.Fetch

 In the callback make sure to use ``util.JSONToTable()``
 <br><br><br>